 You are here

-One of DC’s newest memorials honors the courage and sacrifice of those disabled in the line of duty
+This DC memorial honors the courage and sacrifice of those disabled in the line of duty.

 A visit to the American Veterans Disabled for Life Memorial is a solemn and powerful reminder of the very human cost of war.
 The memorial “conveys a combination of strength and vulnerability, of loss and renewal… through juxtaposition of granite and glass,” according to the National Park Service, which manages and maintains the first national memorial dedicated to disabled veterans.
 The memorial, which opened in October 2014, honors the sacrifice of those who were disabled in service to this country across all branches of the U.S. Armed Forces.